 Highlight successes and share learning using communication tools.

 Engage in professional development opportunities including an annual leadership summit and regional convenings.

 Helping historically underserved students earn college credit before high school graduation

 The Early College High School (ECHS) model blends high school and college coursework to provide at-risk and historically underserved students and students who wish to accelerate their learning the opportunity to earn an associate’s degree and/or 60 hours of college credit — tuition-free.
 The program puts higher education within reach of students who may otherwise be unlikely to attend college and helps them prepare for a college environment.

 Foundational knowledge of the subjects most needed for success

 The Texas STEM initiative creates secondary schools that focus on improving instruction and academic performance in science and mathematics-related subjects and increasing the number of students who study and enter STEM careers.
-The driving force behind T-STEM is the fact that job opportunities in STEM fields are growing, yet many Texas students — especially low-income and minority students — are not provided the exposure to the subjects and experiences needed to succeed in these fields.
+Job opportunities in STEM fields are growing, yet many Texas students — especially low-income and minority students — are not provided the exposure to the subjects and experiences needed to succeed in these fields.
 T-STEM connects students with rigorous content to sharpen their working knowledge of these subjects.
-Just as importantly, it builds context and relevance by providing students world of work experiences connected to STEM fields.
+It builds context and relevance by providing students work experiences connected to STEM fields.